sylvaticus/BetaML.jl/docs/paper/revision/reviewer1_r1_reply.md

 noted that all or almost all of these algorithms have existing julia implementations (e.g., DecisionTree.jl, Clustering.jl, Flux.jl).
 ```
 While "most" of the functionality is indeed already present, from the user point of view, they are not necessarily accessed in the same way and for some functionality, like missing imputation using GMM models, I am not aware of implementations in Julia.
 Also the kind of output is often different from current implementations.
-For example most classifiers report the whole PMF of the various items rather than the mode.
+For example most classifiers in BetaML report the whole PMF of the various items rather than the mode.
 Together with the fact that the function `accuracy` has an extra optional parameter for selecting the range of items to consider the estimate correct, one can train a classifier that is best in returning a correct value for example within the most probable 2 results (rather than the single most probable one).
-This can be useful in some applications where the second-best is also acceptable.
+This can be useful in some applications where the second-best is also an acceptable value.

 ```
 The package